-For the most recently released update, note down the KB number.
+- For the most recently released update, note down the KB number.

-Now use the Windows Update Catalog Website to search for the update specified by the KB number you noted down.
+- Now use the Windows Update Catalog Website to search for the update specified by the KB number you noted down.

-(As of 14 September – KB5017315 (OS Build 17763.3406) is the latest patch for Windows 10 October 2018 Update.
-And KB5017308 (OS Build 18363.2006) is the latest patch for windows 10 version 21H2.
+(As of today – KB5030211 is the latest patch for Windows 10 version 22H2.
+And KB5029247 is the latest patch for Windows 10 version 1809.

-Open the downloaded file in order to install the update.
+- Open the downloaded file in order to install the update.

-Also If you are getting Windows Update stuck while the upgrade process simply uses the official media creation tool to upgrade to Windows 10 version 21H2 without any error or problem.
+Also If you are getting Windows Update stuck while the upgrade process simply use the official media creation tool to upgrade to Windows 10 version 21H2 without any error or problem.